Pirlangimpi: History

 Pirlangimpi lies 2 km from the site of the first British settlement in northern Australia, the short-lived Fort Dundas.
 The present settlement, then called Garden Point, was established in 1937 as a police post, because of concerns about the activities of Japanese luggers.
-From 1937, "incorrigible natives" (Aboriginal people) had been sent to Garden Point from Darwin to be supervised by a "Control Officer".
+Beginning in 1937, so-called "incorrigible natives" (Aboriginal people) were taken from their families and sent to Garden Point from Darwin to be supervised by a "Control Officer".

 Garden Point Mission

-In 1939 the newly-established Native Affairs Branch started negotiations with various missions to assume responsibility for those children considered to be "half-caste" (part-Aboriginal) currently in the government reserves at Kahlin Compound in Darwin and The Bungalow in Alice Springs.
+In 1939 the newly established Native Affairs Branch started negotiations with various missions to assume responsibility for those children considered to be "half-caste" (part-Aboriginal) currently in the government reserves at Kahlin Compound in Darwin and The Bungalow in Alice Springs.
 It was decided that a Catholic mission would be established at Garden Point for these children.

-Garden Point Mission (aka Melville Island Mission, Our Lady of Victories Mission, Pirlangimpi and Catholic Mission Melville Island) was founded by the Roman Catholic Missionaries of the Sacred Heart as a home for mixed-blood children, both local part-Japanese and those removed (stolen) from their families in other parts of the Northern Territory.
+Garden Point Mission (aka Melville Island Mission, Our Lady of Victories Mission, Pirlangimpi and Catholic Mission Melville Island) was founded by the Missionaries of the Sacred Heart as a home for mixed-blood children, both local part-Japanese and those taken from their families in other parts of the Northern Territory.
 The Missionaries of the Sacred Heart looked after the boys and the Daughters of Our Lady of the Sacred Heart took care of the girls.
 Dormitories for boys and girls were completed by 1941, with the boys brought in first to help with the building work.
 There were 15 girls brought from the mainland, and another 14 transferred from the Bathurst Island Mission, all between 18 months and 14 years old.
 A school for children between 5 and 17 was established.

-In 1942, after Darwin had been bombed, 41 children (mostly girls) were evacuated to Carrieton, South Australia, being returned in 1945–6.
+In 1942, after Darwin was bombed, 41 children (mostly girls) were evacuated to Carrieton, South Australia, being returned in 1945–6.

 Children of Aboriginal people suffering from leprosy at East Arm and Channel Island Leprosariums were brought to the mission from the 1930s to the 1960s, and other children were despatched there by the Welfare Branch.